eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

           }
         }
   ```
-- encompassing multiple claims:
+- Encompassing multiple claims:

-  Currently this manner supports the condition at_least_one_of which specifies that at least one of these claims need to be present in the credential.
+  Currently this approach supports the condition at_least_one_of which specifies that at least one of these claims need to be present in the credential.
   As an example, the Health ID credential requires at least one of the following claims to be present: health_insurance_id, patient_id, tax_number, one_time_token.
   For this example the following issuer_conditions would be added inside the claims{} field but outside any specific claim.